 Complete SCI: When all the sensory and all the ability to control movement are lost due to spinal cord injury, your injury is called complete.

 Incomplete SCI: When the motor or sensory function under the injured area is impacted it can be termed as incomplete injury.
 There are different degrees of incomplete injury.

-Spinal cord injuries may occur from injury to the vertebrae, ligaments or disks of the spinal column or to the spinal cord itself.
-A traumatic spinal cord injury may originate from a sudden, traumatic hit to the spine that fractures, dislocates, crushes or reduces one or more of vertebrae.
+Spinal cord injuries may occur from injury to the vertebrae, ligaments, or disks of the spinal column or to the spinal cord itself.
+A traumatic spinal cord injury may originate from a sudden, traumatic hit to the spine that fractures, dislocates, crushes, or reduces one or more vertebrae.
 It further may result from a gunshot or knife wound that punctures and cuts the spinal cord.
-Due to spinal injury, if not treated in few days or weeks because of bleeding, swelling, inflammation and fluid accumulation in and around the spinal cord is increased.
+Due to spinal injury, if not treated in a few days or weeks because of bleeding, swelling, inflammation, and fluid accumulation in and around the spinal cord is increased.